photos / Shanna Fisher

 Growing up in South LA lent itself to experiences that resonated with Sanders, allowing him to capture the tumultuous times of adolescence.
 In his own childhood, Sanders escaped the emotional stress of his environment through cartoons and Disney films.

 “I remember seeing The Lion King live at the theater when I was six years old and I think that’s what actually inspired me to pursue this.
 I was six years old, in these balcony seats watching “The Circle of Life,” watching these live, big, fucking animals walking down the aisles.
 It was all just really beautiful.
 It made me feel like… everything entirely.
 I fell in love.”

-Sanders turned to acting as an outlet for his pent up rage stemming from the years of bullying he received in school.
+Sanders turned to acting as an outlet for his pent-up rage stemming from the years of bullying he received in school.
 “Fuck those people.
 Fuck them.
 Fuck bullies,” he says.
-Eventually, Sanders enrolled in Amazing Grace, an all black acting conservatory, which he credits for being the turning point both personally and professionally.
+Eventually, Sanders enrolled in Amazing Grace, an all-black acting conservatory, which he credits for being the turning point both personally and professionally.

-“They taught us acting and dancing, the focus being acting.
+“They taught us acting and dancing, the focus is acting.
 There was also space for young artists to come together and not be judged, to be ourselves and to be loved.
 Acting saved my life.
 The love for the craft brought me to that environment, that environment molded me into who I am today.
 That’s part of every character that I do and every part that I take.”

 In that setting, he thrived acquiring a variety of theatrical skills that he has been crafting for years.

 “What’s crazy is that I actually have done more musicals than I’ve done straight plays and filmography.
 I started off doing musicals.
 I was doing musicals up until about my senior year of high school.
 So, yeah, I do actually sing.
 I don’t tell people that I can, but…” He trails off leaving me with wonder.

 His teenage years are what Sanders remembers the most of his cherished youth.